Las Vegas Aces vs. Washington Mystics: Betting Trends, Record ATS, Home/Road Splits

 Aces Season Stats

-- In terms of points, the Aces are playing well both offensively and defensively, as they rank best in the league in points scored (93.7 per game) and second-best in points allowed (80.3 per contest).
+- In terms of points, the Aces are dominating on both offense and defense, as they rank best in the league in points scored (92.6 per game) and third-best in points allowed (80.6 per contest).

-- Las Vegas is fifth in the WNBA with 34.7 boards per game this year.
-Meanwhile, it ranks fourth with 33.8 rebounds allowed per game.
+- Las Vegas is fifth in the WNBA with 34.8 rebounds per game so far this season.
+Meanwhile, it ranks fifth with 34.2 rebounds allowed per contest.

-- The Aces have been piling up assists in 2023, ranking second-best in the WNBA with 21.8 dimes per game.
+- The Aces have been racking up assists in 2023, ranking second-best in the WNBA with 21.6 dimes per game.

-- Las Vegas ranks top-five this season in turnovers, ranking best in the league with 11.2 turnovers per game.
-Meanwhile, it ranks fifth with 13.4 forced turnovers per contest.
+- Las Vegas is forcing 13.2 turnovers per game this year (fifth-ranked in WNBA), but it has averaged just 11.3 turnovers per contest (best).

-- In terms of three-point shooting, things are clicking for the Aces, who are draining 9.3 threes per game (second-best in WNBA) and shooting 38.2% from downtown (best).
+- When it comes to three-point shooting, things are clicking for the Aces, who are sinking 9.2 treys per game (second-best in WNBA) and shooting 37.6% from three-point land (best).

-- Las Vegas is allowing 7.6 three-pointers per game (seventh-ranked in WNBA) this year, while allowing a 34.5% three-point percentage (sixth-ranked).
+- Las Vegas is giving up 7.6 treys per game (seventh-ranked in league).
+It is allowing opponents to shoot 34.1% (fifth-ranked) from three-point land.

 Ready to put your picks to the test?
 Use code GNPLAY at this link to get a bonus offer for new players at BetMGM.